buildinamsterdam/storyblok-scripts/README.md

 - **Storyblok workspace** with Management API access
 - **.env.local** with two environment variables

+## Usage & context
+These scripts were set up during the work on the [Front Row website](https://github.com/buildinamsterdam/front-row-platform).
+They reduced a lot of manual work.
+You can use these scripts, but also use them as inspiration to see how you can adapt it to your projects.

 ## Setup

 1. Copy `.env.example` → `.env.local`